 Moving swiftly along!

-- Ashen mispronouncing "Amazon" a few times, then stating that he deliberately mispronounced it "to see if there are any idiots watching who, rather than watching the rest of the video, will instead immediately jump into the comments on Youtube going, 'You pronounced 'Amazon' wrong ra ra ra and also I have never kissed a girl.'"
+- Ashen mispronouncing "Amazon" a few times (A-may-zon instead of A-mah-zon), then stating that he deliberately mispronounced it "to see if there are any idiots watching who, rather than watching the rest of the video, will instead immediately jump into the comments on Youtube going, 'You pronounced 'Amazon' wrong ra ra ra and also I have never kissed a girl.'"

 - From the same video: Stuart discovers an English-to-Chinese translator on the device, and uses it to see the Chinese translation for "a bag of bones."

-"If you're in China and you need to say that, you probably need to get the hell out of China as fast as you can, because you've done something horribly wrong."
+"If you're in China and you need to say that, you should probably get the hell out of China as quickly as you can, because something has gone horribly wrong."

 - The long string of curse words he lets loose after the fake Darth Vader toy shines an LED right in his eye.